carbon-language/carbon-lang/clang/docs/UsersManual.rst

       /WX-                   Do not treat warnings as errors /WX                    Treat warnings as errors
       /w                     Disable all warnings
+      /Y-                    Disable precompiled headers, overrides /Yc and /Yu /Yc<filename>          Generate a pch file for all code up to and including <filename>
+      /Yu<filename>          Load a pch file and use it instead of all code up to and including <filename>
       /Z7                    Enable CodeView debug information in object files /Zc:sizedDealloc-      Disable C++14 sized global deallocation functions /Zc:sizedDealloc       Enable C++14 sized global deallocation functions